 - Bars & Booths has 1.5″ flat, ribbed aluminum countertop edging.
 There are also other sizes.
 They offer metal edging with space to insert vinyl or laminate as an accent — but this is 3″ wide, typically a size reserved to for tables, not countertops.

 - Brunneret has a number of aluminum banding pieces.
 In addition to straightforward 1.5″ step-nosing edging design, it also looks like it offers a 1.25″ aluminum molding designed to hold price tags — but instead, you could insert a colored strip of laminate or vinyl (?) and get that banded color edge look— worth a try or call to see.
-Note: Typical kitchen countertop height is 1.5″.
+Note: Typical kitchen countertop edging, per my experience, is 1.5″ — but that is not a hard and fast rule.
 They have a similar such design in 7/8″ width.
 Thanks to reader Bill for this tip.

 - New York Metals — also carries a variety of aluminum countertop edge pieces.
 You can get it either with a brushed/matte finish or with a shiny polished finish.